How to Get Hidden Field Value in jQuery?

 Let’s see some examples of getting the value of input hidden fields in different ways.

-Get Hidden Field Value By Id In jQuery
+Get Hidden Field Value By ID in jQuery

 In this method, we will use the input id as a selector to target the hidden field and get the value of that field.
 You can take anything in the id attribute.

-Now you want to get the value of this hidden field, so we will write a simple jquery onClick function to get it.
+Now you want to get the value of this hidden field, so we will write a simple jQuery onClick function to get it.
 You can modify the code as you want.

 When you run the above code and click on the button, it will get the value of the field with the val() method and show you as an alert.
 You can also print the value using the console.log() method.

-Get Hidden Field Value By name In jQuery
+Get Hidden Field Value by Name In jQuery

 Now we will use the name attribute of the input field to get its value.
 We will target the input field with a name attribute selector.